-We aim to combine modeling, field experiments, and observational studies for researching multi-species coral reef fisheries in Indonesia where products will lead to the development of assessment and management frameworks.
+We are working to combine field data collection, simulation modeling, and observational studies for multi-species coral reef fisheries in Indonesia where products will lead to the development of assessment and management frameworks.

 Tropical deep reef fisheries

-Deep-slope demersal fisheries in Indonesia developed in the late 1970s to the 1980s and little data is available to manage stocks.
+Deepwater demersal fisheries in Indonesia developed in the late 1970s and little data is available to manage stocks.
 Our work will aid in identifying methods for improving data collection to enable the establishment of harvest control rules this snapper-grouper fishery.

 Coral reef restoration

-There is growing interest in coral restoration as a tool to mitigate impacts from climate change and overfishing, but the social and ecological feasibility is unknown.
-Through a multidisciplinary lens, our research seeks to critically examine coral restoration using a case study in Indonesia.
+There is growing interest in coral restoration as a tool to mitigate anthropogenic impacts, but the social and ecological feasibility is unknown.
+Using a multidisciplinary lens, our research seeks to critically examine coral restoration using a case study in Indonesia.

 Integrated KELP Aquaculture

 Incorporating cold-water seaweed crops such as kelp into existing Rhode Island shellfish farms requires minimal equipment and maintenance, and can benefit farmers by increasing and diversifying crop production in a sustainable way.